 3. All of someone’s annoying habits and character traits WILL come out when they travel

 We all have traits that make us difficult to live with at times.
-Recognizing yours may make you a better travel partner, but there will always be something.
+Recognizing yours may make you a better travel partner, but there will always be something bothering somebody.

 4. It can be more expensive

-Again, this is something that varies from person to person, but traveling as a couple – or with family – can get more expensive.
+Again, this is something that varies from person to person, but traveling as a couple – or with family – can be more expensive than traveling solo.
 It all depends on what money you’re relying on.

 If you’re traveling on a single income or on savings, then you will automatically drain those money faster when there are more mouths to feed.

-I personally am all for traveling accompanied and I find traveling alone (especially for longer periods of time) unsatisfying and more stressful than ever.
+I personally am all for traveling accompanied and I find traveling alone (especially for longer periods of time) unsatisfying and more stressful.

-I am a bit more old school, that is true: I still find it strange to take a million selfies, I find it strange to eat alone in a restaurant and it’s really not that fun to explore the world alone.
+I am a bit more old school, that is true: I still find it strange to take a million selfies, I find it strange to eat alone in a restaurant and it’s really not that fun to explore the world alone and not share a small thing I see here or there with somebody I care about.